‘The View’ Co-Host Joy Behar Attacks Trump, Says Lawyers ‘Impeded Justice’

-The View was off last week and didn’t get a chance to comment on the release of Special Counsel Robert Mueller’s report into Russian interference in the 2016 presidential election, which means that Monday was the first chance for its hosts to chime in.
+The View was off last week and didn’t get a chance to comment on the release of special counsel Robert Mueller’s report into Russian interference in the 2016 presidential election, which means that Monday was the first chance for the hosts to chime in.
 And per Fox News, they didn’t waste any time discussing the report and attacking President Donald Trump.

 Joy Behar, a frequent critic of the president, was first to take a stab, suggesting that Muller missed out on driving a “nail in the coffin” for the president.